markreha/playspringboot/README.md

 ## Azure:
 1) Setup Azure:
-	- From Marketplace find Web App from Microsoft click the Create link
+	- From Marketplace find Web App from Microsoft click the Create link.
-	- Select Java 11 and the Tomcat 8.5 Java web server stack and for Windows
+	- Select Java 11 and Windows.
 	- Proceed with defaults and click the Create button.
 	- When deployment is finished, pin to your Dashboard, click the Go to resource button.
 	- Run your app.
 	- Under MySQL In Aop, enable the database, click the Save button, run your app, then go back to MySQL in App and click the Manage link to display phpMyAdmin MySQL Client, create database and initialize schema using DDL script.
 	- Go to Advanced Tools to get DB credentials and configure your app.
+	- Go to Configuration, select the General Settings tab, and select the Java 11 and Tomcat 8.5 Java web server stack options.
 	- Update the JDBC string in application.properties with the MySQL Port and make sure to add the parameter ?serverTimezone=UTF
 	- Set the Java version to 11 in the POM.xml and do a Maven build.
 Rename the output jar to app.jar.
 	- Go to Advanced Tools, navigate to site/wwwroot, delete all existing content, and drag and drop a zip file containing the web.config (see example below) and app.jar to the page.